Highly-Skilled Avon and Vail Criminal Defense Lawyer Ready To Assist You

 We regularly handle charges of first, second, and third-degree assault and battery.
-Additionally, Avon criminal defense lawyer Mark S. Rubenstein can also defend you against the closely related charge of menacing.
-Specifically, menacing requires knowingly placing, or attempting to place, another person in fear of imminent serious bodily injury by threat or physical action.
+Additionally, Avon criminal defense lawyer Mark S. Rubinstein can also defend you against the closely related charge of menacing.
+Specifically, menacing requires knowingly placing or attempting to place, another person in fear of imminent serious bodily injury by threat or physical action.

 Regardless of the charge, if possible, we will seek an acquittal.
 We might also be able to prove that the so-called “victim” actually committed assault and battery against you and that you were merely acting in self-defense.

 While second-degree assault is not quite as severe as first-degree, it is a serious offense with harsh penalties.
 In Colorado, second-degree assault is intentionally or recklessly causing injury to another person using a deadly weapon.
 It is considered a Class 4 felony.